veicco/react-radio-select/README.md

   {id: "1004", title: "Americano", price: "1.80 €"},
 ];

-// The options must be an array of objects with at least keys "value" (string)
+// The options must be an array of objects with at least keys "value" (string),
-// and "component" (node). "inputAttrs" (object) and "labelAttrs" (object) may
+// "component" (node) and "ariaLabel" (string). "inputAttrs" (object) and "labelAttrs"
-// be included to add additional attributes to the input and label tags. const options = coffees.map(item => ({
+// (object) may be included to add additional attributes to the input and label tags. const options = coffees.map(item => ({
     value: item.id,
     component: <Option title={item.title} price={item.price}/>,